n3wang/general-docs-public/content/1 - software-engineering/1 - Learning Flashcards and Books Patterns.md

 Where to focus on these topics?
 Is variety over everything?
 How about the specific focus on a topic to learn?

-(Sorted by Priority)
+(Sorted by Priority of Flashcards)

 1. Math (Calculus, Linear Algebra, Discrete Math ) + Probability
 2. 2 - Deep learning theory + AI Theory - Data Engineering
 3. 3 - Databases Design, SQL Queries + SQL Cookbooks
-4. Cloud + Linux + Powershell + Docker/containers
+4. 4 - Cloud + Linux + Powershell + Docker/containers
-5. React / Nextjs
+5. 5- Frontend Architecture => React / Nextjs
 6. Game Development with Unity
 7. 7 - Computer Science Software Architecture, Best Practices, Site Reliability
 8. 8 - Physics  Chemistry